 3. CEREALS – The nutrition content in children’s cereals is horrifying.
 They’re filled with sugar and artificial flavors, colors, even artificial sweeteners at times.
 Having a bowl of this in the morning will spike up your kid’s blood sugar and affect his/her performance at school, no doubt about it.
 The reason why they’re “fortified” with vitamins and minerals is because they’re so devoid of nutrition before artificially adding these vitamins.
 But you’re better off taking a multi-vitamin without all the added chemicals.

 ALTERNATIVE: Look for organic cereals that are free of pesticides and GMOs.
-Opt for ones lower in sugar, ideally less than 15g per serving (with little or no added sugars or sweeteners) and high in fiber.
+Opt for ones lower in sugar, ideally less than 15g per serving (with little or no added sugars or sweeteners) and high in fiber (ideally 3g or more per serving).
 Lastly they should have FEW (and all natural) ingredients.
-Some good options include:

-Another great options is preparing homemade oatmeal using steel-cut oats, some chopped nuts, organic low-fat milk (or diary-free milk), a small amount of raw honey, cinnamon and/or chopped fruit.
+Another great options is preparing homemade oatmeal using organic steel-cut oats, some chopped nuts, organic low-fat milk (or dairy-free milk), a small amount of raw honey, cinnamon and/or chopped fruit.

 4. HOT DOGS – Hot Dogs are some of the most processed foods (I’d hardly call them meat!), filled with added nitrates (compounds added to hot dogs and cured meats to improve color, texture and extend their shelf life), as well as hormones, preservatives, and tend to be high in both unhealthy fats and sodium.